 How it works

-- The Contributory Retirement Savings Plan (CRSP), is the primary pension plan for staff who are not already in CPAS, USS or NHSPS.
+- The Contributory Retirement Savings Plan (CRSP), is the primary pension plan for staff at Levels 1 to 3 and who are not already in CPAS, USS or NHSPS

-- All members of staff can join, at any time during their employment.
+- All members of staff at Levels 1 to 3 will be invited to join on appointment to the University and can join, at any time during their employment

 On joining the scheme you will initially pay 3% of your gross pensionable pay as an employee contribution and the University of Nottingham will contribute 6% of your gross pensionable pay.
 After your first contribution has been deducted from your payslip you may, if you wish, elect to increase your contributions as per the below:

 The University will make a contribution, equivalent to twice the member's contribution, up to a maximum of 10% of reference salary.
 Reference salary is used for calculating pay review, pension entitlement etc and is equivalent to gross basic pay before any adjustments i.e. for salary sacrifice.

 For employees who contribute at the rate of 5% plus of reference salary, the University will limit its contributions to 10% of the reference salary.

 Contributions are invested in one or more funds of the employee's choice.
 Although there are no guarantees, the aim of each of these funds is to help grow the fund.
 Different funds invest the contributions in different ways - the choice is the employee's or they can choose the default investment fund.

 To join, please complete the Contributory Retirement Savings Plan - Employee Authorisation Form